mike-lischke/antlr4-c3/readme.md

 ## Release Notes

+### 2.2.1
+Reverted changes from `any` to `unknown` for `SymbolTable.addNewSymbolOfType`.
+It works in the tests, but is not accepted by consumers of the node module.

 ### 2.2.0
 - Added `InterfaceSymbol` to SymbolTable and enhanced `ClassSymbol` for interface implementations.
 - Added a modifier and a visibility field to Symbol, so that's available for all symbols now.
 Removed the obsolete visibility field from method and field symbols.